4 reasons why ISVs need an integrated payment solution

 There are many reasons why an independent software vendor may choose to add an integrated payment solution to their software package.
 Here are five of the key reasons why ISV payments could be the right move, providing added value not just for ISVs, but merchants and end users as well:

 Improved security for end users – Cyber security is a key concern for everyone.
 Every time a customer is redirected to a third-party processor, there’s a chance that their sensitive financial information could be at risk.
-ISV payments, in combination with improved security measures like PCI DSS compliance, can enhance security via the use of tokenization, providing end users with peace of mind whenever they make a transaction.
+ISV payments, in combination with improved security measures can enhance security via the use of tokenization, providing end users with peace of mind whenever they make a transaction.

 Enhanced user experience – In addition, integrated payment solutions can help to provide a seamless user experience, ensuring that customers can checkout, enter their payment information, and complete their purchase on the same page.
 This is in stark contrast to a multi-step payments experience that sends customers to another site.